Skip to main content Skip to footer

 - persons changing employer within the UK who already hold Tier 2 General permission.

-Tier 2 General, Sportspersons or Ministers of Religion need to satisfy the English language requirement.
+Tier 2 General, Sportspersons or Ministers of Religion needed to satisfy the English language requirement.

 Applicants must be able to demonstrate that they can support themselves and any dependants financially for the entire duration of their stay in the UK without recourse to public funds.
 In order to show this they must provide evidence of a consistent level of cash funds for a 90-day period.